 5. Don’t leave valuables in your car.
 If you must leave items in your car, cover them with a blanket or put them in your trunk.

 6. Include travel insurance in your vacations plans.
-Unfortunately, we can’t Travel insurance can provide protection if your belongings are lost, damaged or stolen.
+Unfortunately, we can’t predict the future.
+We don’t know whether our flight will be delayed or if we need to seek medical attention while traveling.
+Travel insurance can provide protection if your belongings are lost, damaged or stolen.
 To find out everything that travel insurance covers, click here.